On Mar 15 2021 by H. Ronald Klasko

 Advantages of Maintaining H or L Status for Work and Travel

-- Upon arrival at an airport or land port of entry, foreign nationals traveling with advance parole are usually referred to a second port-of-entry inspector for a more careful review of their documents.
+- Upon arrival at an airport or land port of entry, foreign nationals traveling with advance parole are usually referred to a second port-of-entry inspector (also known as secondary inspection or deferred inspection) for a more careful review of their documents.
 This is far less likely to happen to the applicant with a valid H or L visa.

 - If the adjustment of status application is denied or for some reason abandoned, the applicant who maintains H or L status continues to have legal status following the denial or abandonment.
 Other applicants are subject to removal from the United States.